bittricky/tides-of-time/README.md

 > Daoism, Zen, Advaita Vedanta, and the general Art of Balance

+**Effortless Action:**

-- **Effortless Action:** The game is an invitation to get into a state of flow.
+The game is an invitation to get into a state of flow.
 Without excessive thought or analysis, the player gently guides the flow, responding to what is happening in the moment.
 The most skillful play emerges from attentive, non-coercive presence.

+**Cyclical Interdependence:**

-- **Cyclical Interdependence:** The oscillation of land and sea, the dance of danger and safety, reflect the ever-changing, cyclical nature of existence.
-Each action creates ripples; each moment of balance is both an end and a beginning.
+The oscillation of land and sea, the dance of danger and safety, reflect the ever-changing, cyclical nature of existence.
+Each action creates ripples; each moment of balance is both an end and a new beginning.
 Dualities are not opposites to be conquered, but partners in a dynamic, living whole.
+An Ecology.

+**Non-Dual Awareness:**

-- **Non-Dual Awareness:** Drawing from Zen and Advaita Vedanta, the game dissolves the boundary between player and system.
+Drawing from Zen and Advaita Vedanta, the game dissolves the boundary between player and system.
 There is no "winning" against the tide—only the opportunity to participate in its unfolding.
-The experience is meditative, inviting surrender to change, acceptance of impermanence, and delight in the subtle interplay of cause and effect.
+The experience can be meditative, welcoming change, accepting impermanence, and finding delight in the subtle interplay of cause and effect.

 ---